Business

 - examine the major functional areas of business including management, human relations, marketing, finance, accounting, and international business.

-- demonstrate an understanding of the vocabulary of business.
+- use the vocabulary of business correctly.

 - apply business skills to succeed in the world of business.